What is Dek or Subhed Is in Journalism?

 In the early days of newspapers, one article might have several headlines and subheadlines stacked up on each other, in what became known as a "deck" or "dek."
 It's unusual for an article to have more than one headline and subheadline in modern newspapers since the news hole (the amount of physical space on the page for news copy) has grown smaller.

 In traditional print publications, it does not matter if the dek is super short, just a phrase, a sentence, a blurb or even a full paragraph, as long as it helps readers get an idea of the story and make a decision about whether they should continue on to read the full article.

 The dek informs the reader about the topic at hand, and usually complements or further explains the headline.

 Before news was published online, requiring optimization for keywords and search engines, traditional print publications like newspapers and magazines used deks that were fairly substantive.
 Headlines were catchy and written to entertain while subheads were expected to carry the weight of explaining what the story was actually about.

-But with the advent of search engines such as Google, which drive much of the traffic to online news articles, headlines play a large role in how a dek is written.
+But with search engines such as Google which drive much of the traffic to online news articles, headlines now play a large role in how a dek is written.
 To ensure that a search engine can pick up and identify articles based on the content in the whole article, it's important that the headline itself is both optimized and to the point.

-No longer are headlines just cute or entertaining, instead, they get to the point and explain what the article is about without relying on the dek to do the explaining.
+No longer are headlines merely entertaining, instead, they get to the point and address what the article is about without relying on the dek to do the explaining.

 For online publishing, the dek would most likely be placed in the reserved "short article summary" area of the website or in the meta description box that accompanies the whole article, to briefly sum up what the article is about.